scott-mescudi/carbon/README.md

-# Carbon - A Simple In-Memory Cache for High Throughput
+# Carbon - A Simple In-Memory Cache for Quick Development

 [![Go Reference](https://pkg.go.dev/badge//github.com/scott-mescudi/carbon/.svg)](https://pkg.go.dev//github.com/scott-mescudi/carbon/)

-**Carbon** is a lightweight, high-performance in-memory cache library for Go, designed to meet the demands of APIs requiring fast and efficient data caching.
+**Carbon** is a lightweight, high-performance in-memory cache library for Go, designed to be easy to use with seamless cache invalidation.

 At its core, Carbon leverages a thread-safe `sync.Map` to ensure simplicity and reliability.
 The cache operates locally, meaning only the application instance that initialized it can access the data, ensuring isolation and high performance.